cmordinibluhm/pic10c_hw2/readme.md

 1. Toggling all the widgets associated with one course to not visible and all the widgets for another course to visible.
 2. Using Tab widgets (recommends this approach)

+### Commit 8
+Somehow my .pro file got deleted and I commited that deletion.
+I had to checkout the previous commit and restore the file.

 ### Resources
 Displaying images in a markdown document https://stackoverflow.com/questions/14494747/add-images-to-readme-md-on-github